engsiam/Build-a-Simple-Event-Management-API/README.md

 ## **Features**

-- Create, update, delete, and list events.
+- Create, update, and delete events.
 - Manage participants for each event.
 - Prevent time conflicts between events at the same location.
 - Handle large datasets efficiently with pagination.
 - Secure API with JWT authentication.
-- SQL injection prevention.
+- Rate limiting to protect against abuse.

 ## **Tech Stack**